hashicorp-guides/hashistack/terraform-gcp/README.md

   $ ssh -i hashistack-r4nd0m456.pem -L 8500:<hashistack node private ip>:8500 ec2-user@<jump host public ip>
   ```

-**Note:** I'm outputting the contents of the private key for use (copy/paste) when running on TFE.
-Comment it out if you want to suppress the output.
+**Note:** Terraform currently does not allow specifying a network name and subnet which the Google API requires.
+As such you can only deploy the hashistack instances into a default network and subnet.
+This means you cannot use the network created by the network-gcp module.
+This restriction is no longer compatible with the Google API, and Terraform needs to be updated to correct this.
+Thus this does not work in the same way as the AWS and Azure versions, and is essentially broken at the current time.
+But the general structure is here.

-### Limitations noted in the the [hashistack-aws](https://github.com/hashicorp-modules/hashistack-aws) repository
+### Limitations noted in the the [hashistack-gcp](https://github.com/hashicorp-modules/hashistack-gcp) repository
 - **This repository is currently being tested.**
 - Vault is not configured to use TLS.
 - Vault is not initialized.
 Please refer to the [Vault documentation](https://www.vaultproject.io/docs/internals/architecture.html) for instructions.